+The authority the rules were promulgated under, the Electrical Administrative Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.
 The rules do not exceed standards in the surrounding states.
-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.

 3. Identify any laws, rules, and other legal requirements that may duplicate, overlap, or conflict with the proposed rules.